http://www.triang.nl/images/logowebsite.gif

 Australian collector Barbara Mihan wrote me this addition: (thank you Barbara)

 Boomaroo disappeared in the mid 1960s but Wyn was taken over by Hills Industries in 1973 who then no longer pursued the making of toy vehicles.
-Wyn did make other toy items in the 1960s such as dolly irons and a child's ironing board and pull along toys on wheels for littlest.
-It is interesting to note that Boomaroo made a toy washing machine at the same time as Wynn had the toy iron and ironing board.

 http://www.triang.nl/images/BLAUW-KLAAR-klein_000.gif http://www.triang.nl/images/GEEL.gif http://www.triang.nl/images/roodKLAAR_000.gif

-Let's have a closer look at the models and information up till now. ( June 2009)
+Let's have a closer look at the models and information up till now. ( September 2014)

 On request of some collectors we restored some Boomaroo and Wyn decals.
 CLICK